matteosox/nba/README.md

 ### Committing Code

-We use the `pre-commit` git hook to run the buildin' and testin' phases of our CI/CD pipeline locally.
+We use the `pre-commit` git hook to run the settin' up and testin' phases of our CI/CD pipeline locally.

 ### Pull Requests